Kroy2905/MultiModule/README.md

 # Image Loader App using Jetpack Compose and MVVM architecture

 ## Overview
-This Android application is designed to load images continuously as you scroll down (infinie scroll feature).
+This Android application is designed to load images continuously as you scroll down (infinite scroll feature).
 This application uses MVVM architecture for api connection and jetpack compose for image presentation. **No third party library has been used for rendering images.**

 ## Features